-For relaxing pants are okay, tank tops are okay (but I don't feel comfortable in them unless I am in my house) but abide by the no knees, midriffs, chests rule.
+Around the compound relaxing, pants are okay, tank tops are okay but remember to be respectful of our staff.
 Exercise shorts that are just above your knees are okay, but if you have shorter shorts, wear stretch-pants underneath.
 Same with skirts above the knee... legs covered in stretch-pants are better than bare legs but not as good as legs covered by shorts/pants/skirts.